Simple 3-Step Brightening Routine for Beginners

 Why is sunscreen important in a brightening routine?

-Sunscreen prevents 80%+ of new dark spots from forming.
-UV exposure triggers melanin production—the same process that creates hyperpigmentation.
+Sunscreen prevents the majority of new dark spots from forming.
+UV exposure triggers melanin production — the same process that creates dark marks.

-Without SPF 30+, you're creating new dark spots faster than you can fade existing ones.
+Without SPF 30+, you create new dark spots faster than you can fade existing ones.

-Sunscreen is the single most effective anti-dark spot product you can use.
+Sunscreen is the single most effective product for fighting dark spots.

 What is the biggest mistake beginners make with brightening?